bryanrtboy/InputTutorial/README.md

 ## Step 3: Create functions in each script

 Using your pseudocode as a start, create a new function in each script or use an existing Unity function when you can.
 We'll start with the Place target Script:

+It turns out, there are several [MonoBehaviors](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) built into Unity that can help.
+The 'Start' and 'Update' are automatically created when you create a new script and are the most basic MonoBehavior.
+Looking at the [MonoBehavior Documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) I found these:

+* **OnMouseDown**	OnMouseDown is called when the user has pressed the mouse button while over the GUIElement or Collider.
+* **OnMouseDrag**	OnMouseDrag is called when the user has clicked on a GUIElement or Collider and is still holding down the mouse.
+* **OnMouseEnter**	Called when the mouse enters the GUIElement or Collider.
+* **OnMouseExit**	Called when the mouse is not any longer over the GUIElement or Collider.
+* **OnMouseOver**	Called every frame while the mouse is over the GUIElement or Collider.
+* **OnMouseUp**	OnMouseUp is called when the user has released the mouse button.

+Notice that some of those require a GUI or Colliders.
+We're not really working with GUI elements, we want the target to be on the ground in the 3D world.
+That means the ground will have to have a collider if we want to use that MonoBehavior.

+Related searches in the documentation also showed we can just capture a mouse down as an [Input](https://docs.unity3d.com/ScriptReference/Input.html) check.
+This is like a keyboard button being pressed and does not require colliders.
+Also, unlike the above MonoBehaviors, the input check is not it's own function, but needs to be put inside of the Update loop.
+Compare the documentation to see examples.

+* **GetMouseButton**	Returns whether the given mouse button is held down.
+* **GetMouseButtonDown**	Returns true during the frame the user pressed the given mouse button.
+* **GetMouseButtonUp**	Returns true during the frame the user releases the given mouse button.